What is a Sprag Clutch?

 - Industrial Fan: Motor Protection

-Many types of conveyors, assembly machines and production machines use an indexing sprag clutch to do business and for added safety precautions in case of motor or electrical failure.
+An indexing sprag clutch can also be an added safety precaution in case of a motor or electrical failure.

 - Copiers: Paper Feeding